 Your application will be assessed by officers against our priorities, scoring criteria and impacts, and against other applicants in the round.
-We may request further information via the Messaging service inside your application portal - you would receive an email alert if you are sent a message.
+We may request further information via the Messaging service inside your application portal - we recommend checking the portal regularly, although you should receive an email alert if you are sent a message.